The UK Government has announced a “travel window” during which students in England can return home before Christmas.

 A mass testing carried out on campus would be used before students are allowed to leave.

-How will the travel window work and who does it affect?
+How will the travel window before Christmas work?

 Until the end of England’s current lockdown everyone should follow the national lockdown restrictions in place from 5 November until 2 December 2020.